Weather4cast 2025

 Can you predict future rain patterns with modern machine learning algorithms?
 Apply spatio-temporal modelling to complex dynamic systems!
 Get access to unique large-scale data and demonstrate temporal and spatial transfer learning under strong distributional shifts!
 We provide a super-resolution challenge of high relevance to forecasting unusual local events, where you need to predict future weather as measured by ground-based hi-res rain radar weather stations.
 Exploit data fusion of high-resolution rain radar maps movies combined, large-scale multi-band satellite images, and static information like topology!

 This year, on the road to flexible foundation models, we move from basic precipitation prediction to testing generalization performance and emergent capabilities of probabilistic models on a set of downstream tasks, such as cumulative rainfall and unusual event prediction.
+There now is also a complementary pollution prediction task

 Sign up to the forums to stay in the loop!